mbeddr/mps-platform-docs/src/doc/docs/gotchas/mps_internal/index.md

+!!! warning "My project is not a project"

+    > I want to call `GenerationCheckHelper.checkModelsBeforeGenerationIfNeeded` to check my model.
+It that takes a `Project` but my `Project` that I get  as an action context isn't the correct project.
+The type system complains that it's not the correct class.
+    >
+    > How do I get the correct project class?

+    The two `Project` interfaces  are always a source of confusion.
+Essentially one comes from the IntelliJ platform and the other one holds MPS specific parts of the project.

+    `com.intellij.openapi.project.Project`:  The project from the platform is stores basic information like the folder where the project is located and give access to project plugins for instance.

+    `jetbrains.mps.project.Project`: MPS specific aspects of a project like model access or the repository.
+It also gives access to the modules (languages and solutions) of the project.

+    To get the *MPS Project* from a *Idea Project* use `ProjectHelper.fromIdeaProject`.

+    To the a *Idea Project* from the *MPS Project* case the interface to `MPSProject`, if you only have a `jetbrains.mps.project.Project`, and then call `getProject` on it.

+    {{ contribution_by('coolya') }}

 !!! question "How to I start using MPS' Open API?"
     Specific Languages Blog &mdash; [The simplest way to use MPS Open API](https://specificlanguages.com/posts/simplest-way-to-use-mps-open-api/){target=_blank}